 in association with St. Peter’s Saltley Trust

-The purpose of the Kingdom at Work Project is to develop a new approach to transforming the world of work through a process of discernment and intervention, informed and empowered by a communal theology of the kingdom.
+The purpose of the Kingdom at Work Project is to develop a new approach to transforming the world of work through a process of discernment, partnership and intervention, informed and empowered by a communal theology of the kingdom.

-• to share their own insights and experience of engagement with the world of work
+- to respond to the project in the light of their own insights and experience of engagement with the world of work,

 The day will be facilitated by Dr David Clark, Kingdom at Work Project Coordinator, and members of the Kingdom at Work Project Steering Group.